LAST UPDATED may 2023

 • Finally, embedded analytics can provide real-time data insights that are tailored to specific workflows or business processes.
 This can help to improve decision-making by providing users with timely and relevant data insights that they can act on immediately, without having to wait for data analysts or IT professionals to extract and analyze the data for them.

-Overall, while traditional BI and embedded analytics both have their strengths and weaknesses, embedded analytics represents a significant shift in the way that businesses approach data analysis and visualization, by integrating analytics directly into existing applications and systems and making data more widely available and accessible across the organization.
+Overall, while traditional BI and embedded analytics both have their strengths and weaknesses, Embedded BI represents a significant shift in the way businesses approach data analysis and visualization.
+By integrating analytics directly into existing applications and systems, Embedded BI makes data more widely available and accessible across the organization.

 Related Read: